Johncci/rock-paper-scissors-lizard-spock-game/README.md

 * **Colour Scheme**

   * The colour I selected for the footer and header is rgb(92, 181, 172).
-I originally had a darker shade of this colour but when I tested it on [wave](wave.webaim.org) which is an accessibility tool for the web, the colour and text contrasts were displaying an error.
-I changed to rgb(92, 181, 172) and tested again and no errors showed.
+I originally had a darker shade of this colour but when I tested it on [wave](https://wave.webaim.org/) which is an accessibility tool for the web, the text and text contrast was insufficent and was displaying an error.
+I changed to rgb(92, 181, 172) and tested again and no errors were displayed.
   The other colours displayed on the site are whitesmoke and black.
 The whitesmoke colour was chosen for the purpose of emphasising the foreground display.
 Black was used for all font colours and a black underline was used for the hover action on the displayed nav menu.

 * **Colour images**